 forced to execute a will that disinherits his or her children/family.
 Signing a supposed “will” in the hospital, a “will” that excludes the person’s children, a “will” that was not prepared by an attorney, or a “will” that was prepared by or obtained by the beneficiary are all red flags.

 Whether these so called “wills” are the result of the deceased person lacking the mental capacity to understand what they were doing, or the result of being forced or lied to by the person named as beneficiary – the result is that the rightful heirs are cheated out of their inheritance.

 In North Carolina, the remedy for aggrieved families in this situation is a will caveat proceeding.
 Such litigations are expensive, stressful, time consuming and best avoided.

 A few ways to avoid this happening in your family are to:

 These can be difficult and sensitive discussions, but they need to be had.

 wills and estate plans for over 25 years.
-Let us help protect your loves ones from this kind of abuse and give them the piece of mind that comes from knowing their affairs are in good order and their families will be protected.
+Let us help protect your loves ones from this kind of abuse and give them the peace of mind that comes from knowing their affairs are in good order and their families will be protected.